tscanlin/developers.optimizely.com/src/content/javascript/getting-started/index.md

 ### 2. Implement the Optimizely Snippet

 If you are not already running Optimizely, you'll need to add the Optimizely Snippet to the head section of your web page.
 See [Implementing the Optimizely Snippet](https://help.optimizely.com/hc/en-us/articles/200040095) for detailed instructions on how to add the Optimizely Snippet for your project.
-You may also want to see

 ### 3. Start an experiment